-This is the routine Soil Moisture and Ocean Salinity (SMOS) Monthly Public Report containing a summary of the instrument health, product quality status and updates to SMOS processing and auxiliary files during February 2018.
+This is the routine Soil Moisture and Ocean Salinity (SMOS) Monthly Public Report containing a summary of the instrument health, product quality status and updates to SMOS processing and auxiliary files during April 2018.

-The instrument health during February 2018 was found to be nominal.
-There was five unavailability reported during the reporting period that translate into time intervals with data loss or degraded data.
-The list of unavailabilities is included in the section 3.2.
+The instrument health during April 2018 was found to be nominal.
+There were three anomalies reported during the reporting period on section 3.2 that translate into time intervals with data loss as reported in section 4.4.

-The data quality during February 2018 was found to be nominal, with the exceptions listed in section 4.5.
-These degraded periods have been induced either by instrument anomalies or unavailability of dynamic auxiliary files.
+The data quality during April 2018 was found to be nominal, with the exceptions listed in section 4.4 for data gaps due to on-ground processing problem and in section 4.5 for data degradation periods.
+These degraded periods have been induced either by instrument anomalies or ground segment processing anomalies (e.g. unavailability of dynamic auxiliary or calibration files).